opentechinstitute/tech-for-social-justice/README.md

 ## Editing Content

-After getting permission from someone on the T4SJ team, you can edit photos, text, and posts through the [Siteleaf](https://www.siteleaf.com/) CMS-style interface.
+After getting permission from someone on the T4SJ team (like [Maya???](mailto:maya@opentechinstitute.org), you can edit photos, text, and posts through the [Siteleaf](https://www.siteleaf.com/) CMS-style interface.
 Just create and account and start editing.
 It's rly easy.

 ## Quick Setup